HFooladi/GNNs-For-Chemists/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see [CONTRIBUTIONS.md](CONTRIBUTIONS.md) for guidelines on how to contribute.

 ## License